harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/step-groups.md

     4. Environment configuration
     5. Service variable value (default)

-- Step group overrides are not recommended for artifacts and other objects fetched during the Service phase of a pipeline.
-The one exception is [custom remote manifests](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/add-a-custom-remote-script-and-manifests/), because they can also be used during the execution stage of a pipeline.
+- Step group overrides are not recommended for artifacts and other objects fetched in the **Service** section of a pipeline stage.
+The one exception is scripts in [custom remote manifests](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/add-a-custom-remote-script-and-manifests/), because they can also be used during the **Execution** section of a pipeline stage.

 <details><summary>Pipeline example: overriding variables in step groups</summary>